rioter00/MAGD487/PortfolioCreationAssignment.md

   > At each step (almost), look for 'check in material' section.
   > As you progress through this assignment, bring all completed material to each check-in.
   > You will be graded on that material.
-  > Do not skip skip steps.
+  > While you may complete more than one step between check-ins, do not skip steps.

 Do not begin work on this project until after you've completed the [Portfolio Research Assignment](PortfolioResearchAssignment.md).